electron/electron/docs/tutorial/fuses.md

 * **Sentinel**: A static known sequence of bytes you can use to locate the fuse wire
 * **Fuse Schema**: The format / allowed values for the fuse wire

-Manually flipping fuses requires editing the correct Electron binary and modifying the fuse wire to be the sequence of bytes that represent the state of the fuses you want.
+Manually flipping fuses requires editing the Electron binary and modifying the fuse wire to be the sequence of bytes that represent the state of the fuses you want.

 Somewhere in the Electron binary there will be a sequence of bytes that look like this: